-4) Put the pad on a flat surface with a spot of superglue in the middle of the pad.
+4) Put the tip pad on a flat surface with a spot of superglue in the middle of the pad.

 5) Carefully position the tip centrally on top of the pad and press down with finger pressure for a few seconds.
 Use enough superglue so that a little comes out all round the sides of the tip to be sure the whole tip is stuck.
 Do not use too much glue so that it drips over the side of the pad or you may stick it the surface you are working on.
 Your wife/mother’s favourite table probably…

 6) Once stuck, use scissors to trim around the tip.
-The top edge of the scissors should run against the wall of the tip so it’s easy to guide it round and trim the excess fibre off in just a few seconds, leaving the pad almost exactly the same size as the tip.
+The top edge of the scissors should run against the wall of the tip so it’s easy to guide it round and trim the excess pad off in just a few seconds, leaving the tip pad almost exactly the same size as the tip.

 7) Don't worry if you’re a little bit out here and there, you only need to be close enough so that you can clearly see you are positioning the tip correctly on the ferrule.
 But if you leave too much on, you may misjudge and stick the tip off to the side slightly, so try to trim it nice and close.

-9) If you wish to stick the tip to your ferrule using superglue, dampen the fibre pad again using the same technique described in step 2 above.
+9) If you wish to stick the tip to your ferrule using superglue, dampen the pad again using the same technique described in step 2 above.
 If you wish to use epoxy or contact adhesive, do not wet the tip.